cocotb/cocotb/docs/source/timing_model.rst

 it will enter the :ref:`values-settle` phase.

 .. note::
-    cocotb is not executing during this phase, so no triggers can be :keyword:`await`\ ed.
+    cocotb is not executing during this phase.

 .. _values-change: